 It’s no secret that Aussies love their beer – in 2004, the country was the fourth in the world in per capita beer consumption.
 And even though that was a long time ago, beer still remains one of the favorite alcoholic beverages in the country.
 We all remember the Australian man who checked a single can of beer as luggage for his flight, right?

-Australia is also one of the top 10 wine producing countries in the world.
+Australia is also one of the top 10 wine-producing countries in the world.
 The country has several amazing wine regions, full of great vineyards and wineries.
 Barossa Valley in South Australia is by far the best wine region of the country, which is home to some of the most esteemed Australian wineries.
+Visiting these wine regions will take you to some of Australia’s hidden gems.

 Other popular wine regions in Australia are Hunter Region, Margaret River, Yarra Valley, Tamar Valley and many others.